Geometria-Engine/docs-v2/physics/introducing-triggers.md

 Because Triggers ***HAVE*** to be dynamic in order to work.

-Triggers need to constantly look if something touches it/its inside of the trigger, even if it is a Rigidbody or isn't, which is something a static model can't do on its own (*atleast not internally*).
+Triggers need to constantly look out for something touching/overlapping with the trigger, which is something a Non-Rigidbody/static object cannot do on its own.

 ## 1st Result.